ObjectIsAdvantag/DEVWKS-2043/README.md

 Let's discover the OpenAPI document that we will use for automated checks along this lab.

-1. Change directory to the newly-cloned repository directory: `cd DEVWKS-2043`
 1. Open the directory in Visual Studio Code with: `code .`
 1. Open the file named `step1.yaml` from the repository and copy the entire contents.
 1. Now, open https://editor.swagger.io/ in a Web browser and paste the `step1.yaml` contents into the online editor.